Sometimes I feel like my picky eaters are sent here by God to test my resolve for gentle parenting.

 God laughed.
 Then he gave me my daughter, who is just as smug and headstrong as her mama.

-(He threw me a bone with my son, who will eat whatever is put in front of him, but that’s another story)
+(He threw me a bone with my son, who will eat whatever is put in front of him, but that’s another story because now my wallet bears the brunt whenever we hit up the grocery store)

-I do hesitate to consider my 4-year-old daughter a “picky eater”, however; her aversion to certain foods ebbs and flows with her moods.
+I do hesitate to consider my elementary-aged daughter a “picky eater”, however; her aversion to certain foods ebbs and flows with her moods.

-She will label the offensive macaroni “di-cus-tig” one day, and gobble it up cheerfully the next.
+She will label the offensive macaroni “yucky” one day, and gobble it up cheerfully the next.

 And while that is maddening, I’m not sure if it qualifies for actual pickiness.
 My personal definition of a true picky eater is someone who has a genuine aversion to many foods, whether that’s due to taste or texture, and who doesn’t waver from those aversions despite my trying out every trick in the book.